Judah Spinner on Fixing American Healthcare

-Our country stands unmatched in economic strength, military leadership, and technological innovation.
-We are the birthplace of the world’s most influential companies and the engine driving the breakthroughs that shape the future, from the microchip and the internet to artificial intelligence and space exploration.
+The United States stands unmatched in economic strength, military leadership, and technological innovation.
+It is the birthplace of the world’s most influential companies and the engine driving the breakthroughs that shape the modern era, from the microchip and the internet to artificial intelligence.
+Yet there is one critical domain in which America falls short: healthcare.
+The United States spends nearly 18% of GDP on healthcare — far more than any other developed nation — and consistently delivers worse outcomes, from lower life expectancy to higher infant mortality.

-This philosophy extends naturally to his philanthropic work.
-Just as Judah seeks investments with durable value, he pursues charitable initiatives with lasting impact.
-Healthcare reform is not a short-term project, it requires sustained commitment, patience, and the thoughtfulness to address root causes rather than symptoms.
+This approach extends naturally to his philanthropic work.
+Healthcare reform is not a short-term project — it requires sustained commitment and the willingness to address root causes rather than symptoms.

 “I’ve made money buying poor-quality businesses at bargain prices and great businesses at higher prices.
 Our health-care system is like paying a fortune for a terrible business, it’s a very bad deal.